tallowandsons/craft-critter/README.md

 Critter comes with built-in support for the [Blitz](https://putyourlightson.com/plugins/blitz) static caching plugin, which allows you to automatically clear, expire, or refresh the Blitz cache when critical CSS changes.

-You can also implement your own cache driver by writing a class that implements the `CacheInterface` and registering it with Critter.
+You can also implement your own cache driver by writing a class that extends the `BaseCache` and registering it with Critter.

 ### Per-Section Configuration